geotopmodel/geotop/README.rst

 GEOtop development branches
 ***************************

-Currently (April 2021) there are several development branches in this repostory.
+Currently (April 2025) there are several development branches in this repostory.
 Most used branches are the followings:

-The main `**master** <https://github.com/geotopmodel/geotop>`_ branch contains the 2.1 version.
-It is written in c++ and it has the possibility to use the the `**MeteoIO** library <https://models.slf.ch/p/meteoio/>`_ to spatialize input meteorological variables.
+The version `**2.1 - old master ** <https://github.com/geotopmodel/geotop/tree/v2.2.1-old-master>`_ branch contains the 2.1 version.
+It is written in c++ and it has the possibility to use the `**MeteoIO** library <https://models.slf.ch/p/meteoio/>`_ to spatialize input meteorological variables.

 This version is successfully used for operational snow mapping in the `**MySnowMaps** <http://www.mysnowmaps.com/en/>`_ app.
 However, this branch is not fully stable when the model is used with full 3D water and energy budget settings.